cdl-geneseo/geneseo-dictionary/F/Fuck-and-run.md

 # Fuck-and-run

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fuck-and-run

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / fək-ən(d)-rən 1.
 One-night stand.
 “Remember that guy from the IB last night?
 Talk about a fuck-and-run.”K. Andryshak, 2012